sunyumail93/PipeRNAseq/preprocessing/Preprocessing.md

 # Preprocessing of the annotation file
-This protocol shows the procedures to prepare the annotation file, from UCSC gene annotation, using mm10 as an example.
+This protocol shows the procedures to prepare the annotation files, from UCSC gene annotation, using mm10 as an example.

 ## Download annotation files
 Download annotation from UCSC Genome Browser, [Table browser](https://genome.ucsc.edu/cgi-bin/hgTables?hgsid=1269791857_CW9VuvTqCYCCUG0WVAGccGPx7DbS).

 Select:

 group: Genes and Gene Predictions

 track: NCBI RefSeq

 table: RefSeq Curated (ncbiRefSeqCurated)

-Then download 'all fields from selected table' as `mm10.RefSeq.UCSC.all` Also download 'GTF - gene transfer format (limited)' as `mm10.RefSeq.UCSC.gtf`
+Then download 'all fields from selected table' as `mm10.RefSeq.UCSC.all`

+Also download 'GTF - gene transfer format (limited)' as `mm10.RefSeq.UCSC.gtf`

 This GTF file can be renamed as `mm10.RefSeq.simplified.geneid.gtf` and used in PipeRNAseq.sh.
-However, this GTF file contains duplicated transcripts on different chromosomes, for example, transcript `NR_165495` has 10 copies on chr7, and transcript `NR_162797` has 3 copies on differnt chromosomes:
+However, this GTF file contains duplicated transcripts, for example, transcript `NR_165495` has 10 copies on chr7, and transcript `NR_162797` has 3 copies on differnt chromosomes:

 ```
 $ grep NR_165495 mm10.RefSeq.UCSC.gtf